wouter-vv/DotNetTraining/README.md

 # DotNetTraining
-Repo to test all kind of DotNet technologies, mainly to study for AZ-384
+Repo to test all kind of DotNet technologies, mainly to study for C# certification 70-483